 Pupils are given freedom and active encouragement to make choices, knowing that they are in a safe and supportive environment.
 There are many opportunities to make good choices, including choosing a balanced dinner at lunchtime, taking part in numerous extra-curricular clubs, taking on classroom and whole school responsibilities and choosing how to behave.

 Pupils are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms.
 Pupils also participate in groups, such as School Council, which help to develop them as citizens and further recognise how they can make a difference within the wider world.

 Respect is at the forefront of our Merton values.
-Respect is embedded through our RRE and PSHE curriculum.
+Respect is embedded through our RRE and Personal Development Learning (PDL) curriculum.
 The pupils know and understand that it is highly expected and imperative that respect is shown to everyone; children, staff, visitors and parents.

 We value one another as unique and special individuals.
 We consistently use good manners, saying ‘please,’ ‘thank you’ and ‘excuse me’; we always allow others to go first.
 At Merton, we do not use put downs, sarcasm or make fun of other people’s mistakes.
 We continue to embrace individuality.